 - In a large bowl, whisk together flour, sugar, baking powder, baking soda and salt.

-- In a small bowl, scrape the entire contents of a coconut milk can into the bowl.
-Whisk well until smooth then add add to it the maple syrup, vanilla and vinegar, Stir until smooth.
+- In a small bowl, whisk coconut milk with maple syrup, vanilla and vinegar, Stir until smooth.

 - Divide batter between 12 cupcake liners, filling half way.